Incerto-Technologies/release/magicpill/README.md

 # MagicPill Installation

 ```
-Ask the Incerto team for final command.
+Ask the Incerto team for final command with secrets and keys.
 ```